 Bulk Insolvencies and underlying numbers- IR35' rules are intended to prevent the avoidance of tax and National Insurance Contributions (NICs) using personal service companies (PSC) and partnerships.
-From April 2016, following changes to the IR35 rules and/or changes in VAT flat rate, some directors of PSCs have cited these changes as the primary reason that their company's activities have become unviable, therefore leading to liquidation.
+From April 2016, following changes to the IR35 rules and/or changes in VAT flat rate, some directors of PSCs have cited these changes as the primary reason that their company's activities have become unviable, therefore leading to liquidation of large numbers of these companies (or "bulk insolvencies").
 Underlying numbers exclude these bulk insolvencies to enable comparison between quarters.

-2.1 Company liquidations
+3.1 Company liquidations

-Figure 3: Company liquidations in England and Wales1 (quarterly data, seasonally adjusted)2
+Figure 5: Company liquidations in England and Wales1 (quarterly data, seasonally adjusted)2